 Arc de Triomphe: FRANCESCHI on the west pillar

-Originally working as a sculptor, Jean-Baptiste Franceschi-Delonne was elected a sous-lieutenant in the Company of Arts in Paris in September of 1792.
+Originally working as a sculptor, Jean Baptiste Franceschi-Delonne was elected a sous-lieutenant in the Company of Arts in Paris in September of 1792.
 Before long his company became part of the 9th Battalion of Volunteers of Paris.
-Sent to the Army of the Moselle, Franceschi-Delonne served with the artillery and served at Kaiserslautern and Lambach in 1793.
+Sent to the Army of the Moselle, Franceschi-Delonne served with the artillery and he served at Kaiserslautern and Lambach in 1793.
 In 1794 he joined General Debelle's staff in the artillery of Hatry's Corps and later that year he joined the Army of the Sambre and Meuse.
-Two years later in 1796 Franceschi-Delonne distinguished himself at Uckerath and then during the retreat on Dusseldorf.
+Two years later in 1796 Franceschi-Delonne distinguished himself at Uckerath and then again during the retreat on Dusseldorf.
 That October he was named an aide-de-camp to General Debelle and then a month later he transferred to the cavalry.
 Franceschi-Delonne took part in the expedition to Ireland in December of 1796 that failed to land any troops.
 After returning to France, in February of 1797 he was promoted to lieutenant in the 4th Hussars.
-Two months later Franceschi-Delonne served at the Battle of Neuwied where on the battlefield General Hoche promoted him to capitaine.
+Two months later Franceschi-Delonne served at the Battle of Neuwied where General Hoche promoted him to capitaine on the battlefield.
 In 1798 he served with the Army of Mainz.

 Franceschi-Delonne was next sent to Italy where he took command of the 1st Brigade of Fiorella's division and participated in the blockade of Venice.
 He joined Verdier's division in the Army of Naples in January of 1806 and then in February he took command of the brigade of reserve cavalry in Reynier's corps.
 Franceschi-Delonne served in Calabria and then at Campo-Tenese and Santa-Eufémia.
 With Naples secure, he became an aide-de-camp to King Joseph Bonaparte in March of 1807 and then he was honored as a Knight of the Iron Crown in December of that year.